u-train/rojo/ARCHITECTURE.md

 Rojo is divided into several components, each layering on top of each other provide Rojo's functionality.

-At the core of Rojo lies `ServeSession`.
+At the core of Rojo lies [`ServeSession`](#servesession).
 As the name implies, it contains all of the components to keep a persistent DOM, react to events to update the DOM, and serve the DOM to consumers.
-It depends on:

-- `RojoTree` to represent the DOM;
+Most of Rojo's uses are built upon `ServeSession`!
+For example, [`SourcemapCommand`](#sourcemapCommand) uses `ServeSession` to generate the DOM and read it to build the `sourcemap.json` file.

-- `Project` to represent your root project file (e.g. `default.project.json`);
+### The Serve Command

-- [`Vfs`](#vfs) to provide a filesystem and emit events on changes;
+There are two main pieces in play when serving: the server and the Studio plugin.

-- [`ChangeProcessor`](#changeprocessor) to process filesystem events from `Vfs` and consequently update the DOM through the [snapshotting system](#the-snapshotting-system);
+The server runs a local `LiveServer` with access to your filesystem (whether it be via the terminal, the visual studio code extension, or a remote machine).
+It consumes a `ServeSession` and attaches a web server on top.
+The web server itself is very basic, consisting of around half a dozen endpoints.
+Generally, `LiveServer` acts as a middleman with the bulk of the work is performed by either the underlying `ServeSession` or the plugin.

-It also provides an API for the higher level components so it can be used with the outside world.
+To serve a project to a connecting plugin, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
+After that, when something changes on the file system, the underlying `ServeSession` emits new patches.
+The web server has a `api/subscribe` endpoint where the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

-- There is a `MessageQueue` of changes applied to the DOM.
+When the plugin receives a patch it reads through the patch contents and attempts to to apply the changes described by it.
+Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.

-- There is a channel to send changes to the `ServeSession` and update the DOM.
+### The Sourcemap Command
-- And a `SessionId` to uniquely identify the `ServeSession`.
+### The Build Command

-All of the public interfaces via CLI of Rojo are implemented using `ServeSession`.
+### The Upload Command

 ### The Snapshotting System